MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-model.md

     ![Screenshot of the Properties tab.](media/properties-tab.png "Screenshot of the Properties tab")

 > [!NOTE]
-> You can also add 3D models from the toolkit directly in the HoloLens app.
+> You can also add 3D objects from the toolkit directly in the HoloLens app.

 ## Follow best practices for the toolkit